rundeck/docs/docs/manual/plugins/azure-plugins-overview.md

 ### System Level Configuration

-Use the following steps to configure authentication for the Azure plugins for the whole Process Automation system.
+Use the following steps to configure authentication for the Azure plugins for the whole Runbook Automation system.

 1. Click on the **System Menu** (gear icon) in the upper right.
 2. Click on **System Configuration**.